On the generalized Nash problem for smooth germs and adjacencies of curve singularities: Introduction

 Using these results, in Remark~\ref{rem:alg} we sketch an algorithm which, starting from a topological type, gives back many topological types Arnold adjacent to the given one.
 We expect that this algorithm produces a good portion of all the topological types Arnold adjacent to the given one.

-In Section \ref{resdelta}, using the technique developed in this paper and a result of Ishii \cite{I_max} for the case of deformations whose general member has only one Puiseux pair, we obtain a stronger statement which improves Theorem \ref{theo:main1}, in the sense that we obtain $\delta$-constant deformations:
+In Section \ref{resdelta}, using the technique developed in this paper and a result of Ishii \cite{I_max} for the case of deformations whose general member has only one Puiseux pair, we obtain information about $\delta$-constant deformations:

 \begin{prop} Let $E$ be a prime divisor which is the last divisor appearing in the minimal embedded resolution of an irreducible plane curve singularity with one Puiseux pair.
 Let $F$ be any other prime divisor.
-The following are equivalent: \begin{enumerate} \item there is a $\delta$-constant deformation whose generic topological type is given by the curve whose minimal embedded resolution hits $E$ and whose special curve lifts transversely by $F$. \item there is a $\delta$-constant deformation $(f_s)_s$ such that $f_0$ is associated with $F$ and $f_{s\neq 0}$ is associated with $E$ (this is the previous statement together with the condition that the deformation fixes the free points). \item the inequality $\nu_E\leq \nu_F$ holds (and hence all the equivalent formulations predicted in Theorem \ref{theo:main1}). \end{enumerate} \end{prop}
+The following properties are equivalent: \begin{enumerate} \item there is a $\delta$-constant deformation $(f_s)_s$ such that $f_0$ is associated with $F$ and $f_{s\neq 0}$ is associated with $E$. \item the inequality $\nu_E\leq \nu_F$ holds (and hence all the equivalent formulations predicted in Theorem \ref{theo:main1}). \end{enumerate} If the previous properties are satisfied, then there exists a $\delta$-constant deformation whose generic topological type is given by a curve whose minimal embedded resolution hits $E$ and whose special curve lifts transversely to $F$. \end{prop}

+As far as we know, this is the first concrete criterion allowing to find topological types in the $\delta$-constant stratum of a given plane curve singularity.

-We are now in a position to return to the case in which $E$ and $F$ are prime and compare the geometric meanings of the inequality $\nu_E\leq\nu_F$ and the inclusion $N_F\subseteq N_E$.
+We are now in a position to return to the case in which $E$ and $F$ are prime and compare the geometric meanings of the inequality $\nu_E\leq\nu_F$ and of the inclusion $N_F\subseteq N_E$.

-Using results of Reguera \cite{Reg3} and the first author \cite{Bob}, the generalized Nash problem can be reformulated as follows in the case of normal surfaces:
+Using results of Reguera \cite{Reg3} and of the first author \cite{Bob}, the generalized Nash problem can be reformulated as follows in the case of normal surfaces:

 \emph{ Given $E$ and $F$ as before, does there exist a \emph{wedge} (a germ of a uniparametric family $(\alpha_s)_{s \in (\CC,0)}$ of arcs) such that $\alpha_0\in \overline{N}_F$ and $\alpha_{s\neq 0} \in \overline{N}_E$ and furthermore the liftings of $\alpha_0$ and $\alpha_{s\neq 0}$ to the minimal models $S_F$ and $S_E$ of $F$ and $E$ respectively are transversal to the corresponding exceptional divisors?}